magento/architecture/design-documents/frontend/server-side-rendering.md

 1. A web browser (client) requests a URL for a particular route (e.g., `/`).
 1. The [JavaScript-capable HTTP server](#requirements) runs the appropriate code for that route.
-   - Ideally, a single GraphQL API request is made from this HTTP server, collecting all the data that's required to render the page.
+   - Ideally, a single GraphQL API request is made for from this HTTP server, collecting all the data that's required to render [critical content](https://www.abtasty.com/blog/above-the-fold/) on page.
    - HTML is fully generated [via React methods](https://reactjs.org/docs/react-dom-server.html) with no empty containers.
 This HTML can be [streamed](https://reactjs.org/docs/react-dom-server.html#rendertonodestream) and cached.
 1. The web browser (client) receives and processes the HTML.
    - No additional HTML needs to be rendered into containers.
 As a result, the user perceives faster performance.